NSO-developer/nso-gitbook/administration/management/system-management/README.md

 <summary>System Call Trace</summary>

 To catch certain types of problems, especially relating to system start and configuration, the operating system's system call trace can be invaluable.
 This tool is called `strace`/`ktrace`/`truss`.
-Please send the result to your support contact for a diagnosis.&#x20;
+Please send the result to your support contact for a diagnosis.

 By running the instructions below.